Richard Taylor (mathematician): Research

-One of the two papers containing the published proof of Fermat's Last Theorem is a joint work of Taylor and Andrew Wiles.
+When a gap was found in the 1993 attempt by Andrew Wiles to prove the semistable case of the Taniyama-Shimura conjecture for elliptic curves, Wiles asked Taylor to help him clarify what was required to complete the proof.
+Wiles eventually realized that work of Ehud de Shalit could be generalized to bypass the lacuna of 1993.
+Wiles and Taylor proved that a constructed Gorenstein ring that arose from this approach was also a complete intersection.
+This ring theoretic result essentially completed the proof of the semistable case of Taniyama-Shimura, which Wiles expounded in the same issue of the Annals of Mathematics.
+This proof strategy has been dubbed "Taylor-Wiles patching".

 In subsequent work, Taylor (along with Michael Harris) proved the local Langlands conjectures for GL(n) over a number field.
 A simpler proof was suggested almost at the same time by Guy Henniart, and ten years later by Peter Scholze.

 Taylor, together with Christophe Breuil, Brian Conrad and Fred Diamond, completed the proof of the Taniyama–Shimura conjecture, by performing quite heavy technical computations in the case of additive reduction.

 In 2008, Taylor, following the ideas of Michael Harris and building on his joint work with Laurent Clozel, Michael Harris, and Nick Shepherd-Barron, announced a proof of the Sato–Tate conjecture, for elliptic curves with non-integral j-invariant.
 This partial proof of the Sato–Tate conjecture uses Wiles's theorem about modularity of semistable elliptic curves.

+Awards and honors

+He received the Whitehead Prize in 1990, the Fermat Prize and the Ostrowski Prize in 2001, the Cole Prize of the American Mathematical Society in 2002, and the Shaw Prize for Mathematics in 2007.
+He received the 2015 Breakthrough Prize in Mathematics "for numerous breakthrough results in the theory of automorphic forms, including the Taniyama–Weil conjecture, the local Langlands conjecture for general linear groups, and the Sato–Tate conjecture."

+He was elected a Fellow of the Royal Society in 1995.
+In 2012 he became a fellow of the American Mathematical Society.
+In 2015 he was inducted into the National Academy of Sciences.